everard/rosewm/README.md

 /usr/share/fonts/fontawesome/fontawesome-webfont.ttf\n
 ```

-Note: Here "\n" denotes the new line character.
-Each path _must_ end with a new
+Note: Here `\n` denotes the new line character.
+Each path _must_ end with the
-line character.
+new line character.

 ## THEME
 Theme can be configured with a binary file.
 The format of such file is specified